Wheat free food fact file

 Oats

-Oats are a nutritional cereal rich in soluble fibre and containing more protein than other cereals.
-Oats do contain some gluten, and are therefore usually considered absolutely fine for people with a wheat allergy, but are not recommended for a gluten free diet, although some coeliacs can tolerate oats in small quantities.
+Oats are a cereal rich in soluble fibre and containing more protein than other cereals.
+Oats do contain some gluten, and are therefore usually considered okay for people with a wheat allergy—if pure—but are not recommended for a gluten free diet, although some coeliacs can tolerate oats in small quantities.

-Oats are extremely versatile and can be used to make porridge, flapjacks, wheat free muesli, cakes, bread, cookies and oatcakes.
-Oats are also used to make certain beers, and feature very strongly in traditional Scottish cooking, including Haggis.
+Oats are extremely versatile and can be used to make porridge, flapjacks, wheat free muesli, granola, cakes, bread and cookies.
+Oats are also used to make certain beers and feature very strongly in traditional Scottish cooking, including Haggis.

-All oats will increase in quantity when fluid is added to them due to absorption, although each type will absorb different quantities.
-If in doubt follow the instructions on the packet or the recipe being followed.
+All oats will increase in quantity when fluid is added to them due to absorption, although each type—steel cut, rolled, instant, flakes, quick, flour— will absorb different quantities.
+If in doubt follow the instructions on the packaging or the recipe being followed.

-Each different type or grade of oats require slightly different cooking processes so it is worthwhile following the instructions on the packaging or the recipe being followed to avoid disasters.
+Each different type or grade of oats require slightly different cooking processes so it's worth following the instructions on the packaging or the recipe being followed to avoid disasters.

 Oat bran